MohamedHamouda23/small-projects/README.md

 2. ## 🚀 How to Run the Program Files

-# 🚀 How to Run the Program Files

-Before running any of the program files, make sure to **navigate to the folder** containing the file you want to run.
+ make sure to **navigate to the folder** containing the file you want to run.

-For example, if your files are in folders named `Interest_Calculator` and `Score_Manager`, follow these steps:

 1. 🖥️ **Open your terminal or command prompt.**

-2. 📂 **Navigate to the folder containing the needed projects** by running one of the commands below based on the folder:
+2. 📂 **Navigate to the folder containing the needed projects** by running one of the commands below based on the project folder:

    ```bash
    cd Interest_Calculator